Black Seminoles: Colonial era

 Black Seminole communities were found near the Suwanee River.
-Larry Eugene Rivers says the name Suwanee may have Bantu etymological origins from the word nsubwanyi meaning "my house, my home."
+Larry Eugene Rivers says the name Suwanee may have Bantu etymological origins from the word nsubwanyi meaning "my house, my home".

 Spaniards were the first Europeans to colonize Florida and North America in the 16th century.
 The colony of Spanish Florida included Georgia, the Carolinas, Mississippi, and Alabama.
-Prior to colonization, Native Americans lived on the land for thousands of years where they hunted, fished, raised cattle, and performed religious ceremonies.
+Prior to colonization, Native Americans lived on the land for thousands of years where they hunted, fished, and performed religious ceremonies.
 Over time, European contact affected Indigenous peoples' way of life.
 Indigenous peoples in Spanish Florida defended their lands from European settlers and colonists.
 By the 17th century, Spaniards lacked the resources to protect all of Florida's territory.
 Spain lost control of the Carolinas in 1633 and the Georgia colony in 1670 to the English (British).

 To escape conflict with Europeans, Muscogee people from Alabama and Georgia fled to Florida in search of new lands.
-Over time the Creek (Muscogee) were joined by other remnant groups of Southeast American Native Americans, such as the Miccosukee, Choctaw, and the Apalachicola, and formed communities.
+Over time, the Creek (Muscogee) were joined by other remnant groups of Southeast American Native Americans, such as the Miccosukee, Choctaw, and the Apalachicola, and formed communities.
 Other Native American tribes, the Yuchis and Yamasees, merged with the Muscogee and by a process of ethnogenesis, the Native Americans formed the Seminole.
 Spain had given land to some Muscogee (Creek) Native Americans.
 Their community evolved over the late 18th and early 19th centuries as waves of Creek left present-day Georgia and Alabama under pressure from white settlement and the Creek Wars.
-In 1773, when the American naturalist William Bartram visited the area, he referred to the Seminole as a distinct people.
-He believed their name was derived from the word "simanó-li", which according to John Reed Swanton, "is applied by the Creeks to people who remove from populous towns and live by themselves."
+In 1773, when American naturalist William Bartram visited the area, he referred to the Seminole as a distinct people.
+He believed their name was derived from the word simanó-li, which according to John Reed Swanton, "is applied by the Creeks to people who remove from populous towns and live by themselves."